tkiat/my-writings-public/blog/lifestyle/sustainability/remove-teastain.md

 **Just Baking soda + Vinegar**

-I am a daily tea drinker and to nobody's surprise, my sink and my tea tasting set are full of tea stains.
+I am a daily tea drinker, and, to nobody's surprise, my sink and my tea tasting set are full of tea stains.
 I was about to throw them away but luckily I found a good guide from [Mei Leaf](https://www.youtube.com/watch?v=nW3oMtdT8nU).
 Based on that guide, I simply do

 ## Steps